scala/docs.scala-lang/_overviews/scala3-macros/best-practices.md

   case class Leaf(x: Int) extends Base

 // Quotes in contextual scope
-val boxTpe = TypeRepr.of[Box.type]
+val boxTpe : TypeRepr = TypeRepr.of[Box.type]
-val baseTpe = TypeRepr.of[Box.Base]
+val baseTpe: TypeRepr = TypeRepr.of[Box.Base]
-val baseSym = baseTpe.typeSymbol
+val baseSym: Symbol   = baseTpe.typeSymbol
-val leafTpe = TypeRepr.of[Box.Leaf]
+val leafTpe: TypeRepr = TypeRepr.of[Box.Leaf]
-val leafSym = leafTpe.typeSymbol
+val leafSym: Symbol   = leafTpe.typeSymbol
 ```

 ### Avoid `Symbol.tree`

-`Symbol.tree` returns the `Tree` associated to the symbol.
-Be careful when using this
+On an object `sym: Symbol`, `sym.tree` returns the `Tree` associated to the
-method as the tree for a symbol might not be defined.
-When the code associated to the symbol
+symbol.
+Be careful when using this method as the tree for a symbol might not be
-is defined in a different moment than this access, if the `-Yretain-trees` compilation option
+defined.
+When the code associated to the symbol is defined in a different
+moment than this access, if the `-Yretain-trees` compilation option is not
-is not used, then the `tree` of the symbol will not be available.
-Symbols originated from
+used, then the `tree` of the symbol will not be available.
+Symbols originated
-Java code do not have an associated `tree`.
+from Java code do not have an associated `tree`.

 ### Obtaining a `TypeRepr` from a `Symbol`

 In the previous paragraph we saw that `Symbol.tree` should be avoided and therefore
-you should not use `Symbol.tree.tpe`.
+you should not use `sym.tree.tpe` on `sym: Symbol`.
 Thus to obtain the `TypeRepr` corresponding to a `Symbol`, it is recommended
-to use `TypeRepr.memberType`
+to use `tpe.memberType` on objects `tpe: TypeRepr`.

 We can obtain the `TypeRepr` of `Leaf` in two ways:
   1. `TypeRepr.of[Box.Leaf]`